awsdocs/amazon-efs-user-guide/doc_source/efs-enforce-encryption.md

 ### Detecting Files Systems That Are Unencrypted at Rest<a name="efs-detecting-unencrypted"></a>

-You can create an CloudWatch alarm to monitor CloudTrail logs for the `CreateFileSystem` event\.
+You can create a CloudWatch alarm to monitor CloudTrail logs for the `CreateFileSystem` event\.
 You can then trigger the alarm to notify an administrator if the file system that was created was unencrypted at rest\.

 ### Create a Metric Filter<a name="efs-create-unencrypted-filter"></a>